stereotype441/language/resources/type-system/inference.md

   tokens into simpler forms._

-- Any time `.` appears in an elaborated expression, it is immediately enclosed in one of the new constructs described in ???[New operations allowed in elaborated expressions](#New-operations-allowed-in-elaborated-expressions). _This ensures that all ambiguity has been resolved between references to functions, methods,
+- Any time `.` appears in an elaborated expression, it is immediately enclosed in one of the new constructs described in [New operations allowed in elaborated expressions](#New-operations-allowed-in-elaborated-expressions). _This ensures that all ambiguity has been resolved between references to functions, methods,